bhyvex/cloudly/README.md

 mysql> ALTER TABLE userprofile_profile CONVERT TO CHARACTER SET utf8 COLLATE utf8_general_ci;
 </pre>

-* please note that the MySQL is used only to store users' profiles and/or sessions.
+* please note that the MySQL is used only to store users profiles and sessions information.

 ###### Run the MongoDB